McZonk/ClangKit/README.md

 #### Fix-its:

 Each `CKDiagnostic` instance may contains fix-its, through its `fixIts` property.
+`CKFixIt` instances contain the fix-it text, as well as a `NSRange`, indicating where the text should be added/replaced.

+#### Code completion:

+Code completion results can be retrieved from a translation unit (`CKTranslationUnit`):

+    - ( NSArray * )completionResultsForLine: ( NSUInteger )line column: ( NSUInteger )column;

+Given a specific line and column, you'll be able to get completion results for that specific location.
+The results array will contains instances of `CKCompletionResult`.

+Each `CKCompletionResult` may contain several chunks (`CKCompletionChunk`), accessible to its `chunks` property.
+The chunks are used to describe the completion result.

 ### ARC note: